The Academic Advising Process

 Prepare for “Course Advisement”

-- Printing your Degree Works audit and reviewing it for requirements not fulfilled (Gen Ed & major/minor w/arrows next to them);
+- Printing your Degree Works audit and reviewing it for requirements not fulfilled (indicated by a red box and the words “still needed”);

 - Searching the Master Schedule of Courses on Banner to find classes that fulfill your requirements;